Skip to Main Content

 Whether it’s exceeding a conduit’s bend radius, neglecting grounding requirements or using the wrong type of electrical conduit for a particular environment, even small mistakes can have big consequences.

-That’s why electricians, contractors and installers should have a thorough understanding of the NEC’s requirements for flexible electrical conduits to reduce these risks.
+That’s why electricians, contractors and installers should have a thorough understanding of the NEC’s requirements for flexible electrical conduits to reduce these risks—and know how to install electrical conduit properly.

 That’s what we’re here to discuss.